scottmangiapane/card-clicks/README.md

 ## Card Cliques

-A clique is a group of three cards where each trait (color, fill, number, and shape) is entirely different or entirely the same for each card.
-Find as many cliques as you can before the timer runs out.
+Card Cliques is a fun and challenging card game in which players find three cards where each trait (color, shape, fill, or number) is all different or all the same.

 ## Download